-We need to step into the person who is in front of us and meet people where they are at.
-We possess many of the resources we need within us, i.e. strengths, wisdom, best practices.
+We need to step into the person who is in front of us and meet people where they are.
+We possess many of the resources we need within us already, i.e. personal strengths, resilience, and creativity.

 What we focus on expands.
-If we focus on what has worked, such as a person’s strengths and stories of resilience and excellence, we draw out more of these positive qualities and behaviors.
-Having appreciative conversations around a person’s story, purpose, connection, strengths, vision and goals is what makes people come alive.
-These conversations are uplifting and energizing.
-They stimulate positive actions and people feel heard and acknowledged.
+If we focus on what is working, such as a person’s strengths and stories of resilience/excellence, we draw out more of these positive qualities and behaviors.
+Having appreciative conversations about purpose, strengths, vision, and goals is what makes people come alive.
+Conversations that energize and stimulate positive actions.
+All voices being heard and acknowledged.
 Instead of looking for what’s wrong and what needs to be fixed, we look at what’s right and what’s working.

 Our stories matter.
-The stories we create around our past failures and successes have the power to connect us, the power to destroy us, or the power to lift us up and find the resilience to keep us alive.
-This is what Entrepreneurs in Recovery® workshops are all about.
-Participants learn to tap into their own resources and solutions within while gaining new perspectives and knowledge from others.
+The stories we create about our past failures and successes have the power to connect us, the power to destroy us, or the power to lift us and harness our resilience to keep us alive.
+Groups learn how to create a shared identity, co-create a vision for the future, and crowdsource available resources while gaining new perspectives and knowledge from others.

 “Connection is the energy that is created between people when they feel seen, heard, and valued, when they can give and receive without judgement.” – Brené Brown

-Entrepreneurs in Recovery® workshops help fill the gap.
-There is power in bringing the best out of people through conversations, appreciative thinking and creating new options for better living.
+Entrepreneurs in Recovery® events and workshops help fill the gap.
+There is power in bringing the best out of people through conversation.
 Despite all that is happening in a person’s life, something is working.